This NativePath content is medically reviewed or fact-checked to ensure factually accurate information.

 - Certain metabolic conditions that impact the health of bones and joints (15)

-Studies show that when collagen is ingested orally, it tends to accumulate in is your cartilage, which is excellent news for joint health (11).
+Studies show that when collagen is ingested orally, it tends to accumulate in your cartilage, which is excellent news for joint health (11).

 Whatsmore, several studies have shown that collagen supplementation significantly reduces pain and mobility in osteoarthritic patients (16).